Hepatitis

 Prevention

-The HBV vaccine is the best means we have of protecting you from contracting HBV, you are encouraged to get the vaccination.
+The best way to prevent Hepatitis B is to get the Hepatitis B vaccine.
 If you began this series and missed a dose, you DO NOT need to begin the series over.
 Just schedule an appointment for the next dose as soon as you can.

 In addition to getting vaccinated, using Universal Precautions is your best prevention of disease transmission.